clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 #.
 Enter your credentials.

    * For `Method 1` and `Method 2`, enter your VNC password.
 No username is required.
    * For `Method 3`, enter your |CL| account username and password through GDM.

      .. note::

         With `Method 3`, you cannot remotely log into your |CL| host through VNC if you are logged in locally and vice versa.

 **On Windows and macOS using `RealVNC` app:**

 #.
 Start the RealVNC viewer app.
 See Figure 2.
 #.
-Enter the IP address of the Clear Linux host and the fully-qualified
+Enter the IP address of the |CL| host and the fully-qualified
    VNC port number.

    The following screenshot shows connecting to |CL| host 192.168.25.54 with a fully-qualified VNC port number 5902.

    .. figure:: figures/vnc/vnc-2.png